Buying a Vacation Home: 4 Critical Factors & Expert Advice

-Once you’ve found your dream destination, it’s time to consider your vacation home buying budget.
-Not all vacation homes have to be large luxurious compounds, but even small rustic cabins can come with unexpected costs.
-Before you make an offer on a vacation home, make sure that you understand what your actual expenses will be, as well as whether you’re able to afford the property.
+Not all vacation homes have to be luxurious compounds, but even small rustic cabins can come with unexpected costs.
+Make sure you understand what your actual expenses will be, as well as whether you’re able to afford the property.

 Christopher Linsell, real estate analyst for The Close, is an expert on real estate topics ranging from marketing to lead generation to transactional best practices.
-As a licensed agent in the state of Michigan, Linsell has aided home buyers with everything from modest rural starter homes to massive waterside compounds.
-Here is his best advice for vacation home buyers on a budget:
+Linsell has aided home buyers with everything from modest rural starter homes to massive waterside compounds.
+Here is his advice for vacation home buyers on a budget:

 The purchase of a vacation home can be the realization of a long-held dream for many.
 But, the emotional nature of a vacation home purchase can often cloud the judgment of the purchasers.
 Here are a couple of things to hold in mind when considering a vacation home purchase:

 Property taxes are going to be surprisingly high — in most states, a property owner can claim a single residence as their “homestead property,” or what the state considers their primary residence.
 Any residential property you own in addition to your primary residence will be taxed at the “non-homestead” rate, which is close to double the homestead rates in most states.
 If you’re purchasing your property from a homestead owner, using their current property taxes as an estimate for what you’ll pay as a vacation property owner can be a costly mistake.